 High-Octane Motorsports e.V. is a registered, nonprofit organisation and also a university group at Friedrich-Alexander-Universität Erlangen-Nürnberg.

 Formula Student is a racing series departed in three different categories.
 In these categories electric, combustion and driverless vehicles compete against each other.
 High-Octane Motorsports e.V. represents the FAU in the combustion and driverless class (since 2018).
+And in the upcoming season we are going to be develop our first electric race car.
 There are different international events in countries all over the world and the competitions take place on famous tracks, like the Formula Student Germany at the Hockenheimring or the historic Silverstone track.
 With the example of Formula Student Germany we want to explain the different disciplines and the process of the events.

 The Accelertion event is a accelerating race for 75 meter.
 The fastest teams reach the finish line often in less than 4 seconds.
 Even though this event seems to be the easiest one, the Acceleration hat great technical challenges.
 Engine torque, drive and traction have to be perfectly balanced to enable an optimal speed and prevent wheelspin.

 “Beim Beschleunigen müssen die Tränen der Entzückung waagrecht zum Ohr hin abfließen.”– Walter Röhrl

 The SkidPad-Course is probably the most striking course in motor sport and is best described as an infinity sign.
 The shape of the course demands a high cross acceleration and at the same time good handling as the circles only have a diameter of 15 meter.
 The driver has to complete two consecutive laps as fast as possible, while the shearing force of up to 1.4 g are affecting the car.